-Content Maintenance Strategy
+Content Management Stage 1: Maintenance

-Last Updated September 8, 2023
+Last Updated September 7, 2025

 Brief Overview

-• A Content Maintenance strategy reduces risk of users interacting with either outdated or broken content and optimizes the likelihood that they are having an optimal experience with both the application and WalkMe in-application guidance
+Content Management is the work needed to ensure all content on the website is relevant, accurate, current, valuable, and up to standard.
+A Content Management strategy reduces risk of users interacting with either outdated or broken content and optimizes the likelihood that they are having an optimal experience with both the application and WalkMe in-application guidance.

 Platform release cycle maintenance is the corrective and adaptive process for QA and content maintenance as the platform updates.
-This primarily addresses the first reason for maintenance: Content Function

 Salesforce, for example, has three seasonal releases per year.
 Knowing this information is critical for your Program Manager to adjust Project Lead and Builder resource capacity so they are available for maintenance tasks 2-4 weeks prior to the seasonal release.

-1. Program Manager or Project Lead should identify a System Admin, IS, IT, or Product contact (depending on your WalkMe use-case) and address the following:
+Program Manager or Project Lead should identify a System Admin, IS, IT, or Product contact (depending on your WalkMe use-case) and address the following:

 • What does your development and maintenance cycle currently look like on [platform]?